paritytech/polkadot-launch/README.md

 - [`child_process`](https://nodejs.org/api/child_process.html) is used to execute commands on your
   node:
   - We build a fresh chain spec using the `chain` parameter specified in your config.
+    - Includes the authorities you specified.
+    - Includes changes to the `parachainsConfiguration`.
+    - Includes parachains you have added.
+      - `wasm` is generated using the `<node> export-genesis-wasm` subcommand.
+      - `header` is retrieved by calling `api.rpc.chain.getHeader(genesis_hash)`.
-This will include the authorities you specified.
-The final file is named `<chain>-raw.json`.
+    - The final file is named `<chain>-raw.json`.
   - We spawn new node instances using the information provided in your config.
 Each node produces a `<name>.log` file in your working directory that you can use to track the output.
 For example:
     ```bash